On the waiting list

 For many courses and programmes, more applicants are admitted than there are really places for.
 This means many non-acceptances may be needed before any applicants can be admitted from a waiting list.
 There is therefore no guarantee that an applicant who is number 1 on the waiting list will get in, even if someone declines their place.

-If you are on the waiting list, the University will contact you if you can be offered a place.
+If you are on a waiting list for a course or programme, you have to be offered a place before you can register.
+The University will contact you if you can be offered a place.
 If you are offered a place, you may have to confirm your acceptance promptly.
 There is often a date and time by which you must reply to keep your place.

 Make sure the contact information in your account at universityadmissions.se is correct so that the University can get hold of you quickly.
-Keep an eye on your email junk mail folder in case important messages have ended up there.
+Keep an eye on your spam mail folder in case important messages have ended up there.

 The University cannot estimate your chances of getting a place